TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Elephant

-Raymond Carver's moving short stories are honest, direct, lean and adverb-free, each creation a triumph of minimalism which conjures extraordinary hope from the minutiae of ordinary lives.
-No word spare.
-Nothing wasted.
-Remarkable and poetic inventions.
+Raymond Carver's moving short stories are honest, direct, lean, and adverb-free.
+Each creation is a triumph of minimalism that conjures extraordinary hope from the minutiae of ordinary lives.
+No word is spare.
+Nothing is wasted.
+These are remarkable and poetic inventions.

 A Natural History of the Senses